khantilchoksi/Slack-Bot/Design.md

 ##
 Constraints:
-  * **Slack:** At any point of time, we can connect only one Trello board to one Slack channel.
+  * **Slack:** At any point of time, there can be only one Trello board connected to Slack channel.
-   So, if we want to manage different boards simultaneously, we should have the respective slack channel for each of the board
+   So, if we want to manage different boards simultaneously, we should set the particular board apriori through the bot.
-   * **Trello:**
+   * **Trello:** There should be a team already created in Trello.